Mt Harriet National Park, the most sought after wilderness

 | Typical narrow, hairpin bend road to the summit |

-Mt Manipur alongside the remains of Aqueduct
+alongside the historic remains of the Aqueduct

 ![]() |